Setting up a man and van business

 The first part of this process is buying a van which can be very tricky.
 You do not want to buy a banger you will be surprised how easy it can be to waste your money on the wrong vehicle.
 There are some unscrupulous people out there willing to take your money.
 Beware when searching for a van that has had the clock turned back and has done a lot more mileage than it appears.
 This means you will be paying out for expensive repairs.
 Starting yourself up as self employed is the easy part.
 What takes a little extra effort and time is turning you and your van into a thriving little removal business.

 1. Build the right business, this may sound apparent but you need to target the right clients.
-Are you going to target the domestic market which is traditional for a man and van or are you going to target office and businesses with courier work.
+Are you going to target the domestic market which is traditional for a man and van or are you going to target office and businesses with courier work. or even moving rubbish to the tip.
 A man and vans market is light removals and furniture jobs as well as deliveries to household addresses.
 A courier takes parcels and consignments to business addresses.
 As it stands, both markets are busy and there is more demand for man and van work and also more competition.
 So be prepared to work hard for your piece of this work.

 2. Decide on the right van for you, try to buy a good second hand van outright if possible.
 This will save you paying out on a loan and having the added pressure of this overhead.
 The ideal model vehicle used for a man and van servicing the domestic market is a luton box van.